Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Add a counter for buying PokeBlocks in the Lilycove Department Store, similar to  Platinum

 ## QoL upgrades
+ - Add the option to run from a wild encounter without sending out a Pokemon (by pressing B, L or some other button).
+It would only work if the Pokemon that's being sent out is guaranteed to flee, so as not to make Smoke Ball, Run Away and the flee mechanic completely irrelevant.
  - Make Fly and Teleport usable from the PokeNav map
  - Remove PokeNav calls that serve no purpose
  - Color the types in the battle menu green, yellow or red for super effective, not very effective and ineffective moves, respectively